To make crispy karaage chicken, it is very important how to coat them and which powder you use.

-In my first recipe, I coat chicken with all-purpose flour and potato starch each time.
-It bothers me but I can’t skip it to make chicken crispy.
+In my first recipe, I use all-purpose flour and potato starch before I found the secret weapon.

 Wheat Flour Only

 Potato Starch Only (technically it is called “Tatsuta Age”.)

 Coating with wheat flour only can bring “fluffy and juicy” Karaage chicken.